 - All your meals.
 The following will be offered as part of the course fee: continental breakfasts on the four mornings of your stay, including day of departure.
 A freshly-prepared lunch, consisting of soup, sandwiches and salad on each of three full days of the course.
 Three home cooked evening meals, which will be served in one of the cottages to allow everyone to eat together.
 Tea, coffee and soft drinks will be provided.
 On the last evening, we recommend the short trip to the island’s award-winning Puffer restaurant to sample some of the finest local seafood and other produce from Argyll.
 This will be at your discretion but it’s well worth it and we encourage all the participants to join us for the meal.

 - We can arrange free travel to-and-from Oban, the nearest major town to Easdale island (15 miles by road).
 Oban has railway and bus stations and is a two-and-a-half hours drive from Glasgow airport.

 - Travel to and from Easdale island.
 You will be asked to make your own way to either Oban or down to the island and to time your arrival for the late afternoon before the day the course commences.

 - Your personal insurance.
 Easdale Experiences, who are facilitating the courses, have all the necessary insurance policies in place for your protection, however, we recommend you have your own travel and personal insurance in the event that you are unable to attend the course after booking, are delayed in your arrival/departure or that your equipment becomes faulty or damaged.

-Places are limited to six participants and the course costs £425.00.
-There is an early bird offer of a £30.00 discount if you reserve your place before 1st March, 2019.
-To secure your place, we require a £50.00 non-refundable deposit, which will be subtracted from your final balance, which will be due to be paid in full by 23rd September, 2019.
+Places are limited to six participants and the course costs £495.00.
+There is an early bird offer of a £30.00 discount if you reserve your place before 1st January, 2020.
+To secure your place, we require a £50.00 non-refundable deposit, which will be subtracted from your final balance, which will be due six weeks before the course commences.
 To find out more information about what is on offer, please email email@example.com in the first instance.